alexandremartens/Genetic-Algorithm_Pentominos/README.md

 # Genetic-Algorithm_Pentominos

-    HOW TO USE?
+info section explains the behaviour of the algorithm Using only L,P,T without values? -> Section 1
-    info section explains the behaviour of the algorithm Using only L,P,T without values? -> Section 1 Using values? -> Section 2
+Using values? -> Section 2
 Don't forget to adjust the time limit. this is going to stop the execution of the program if no solution found

   ## Section 1
   Step 1.0: fill L,P,T number of parcels<br/>